pkmklong/Python-Swift-Core-ML-Tutorial/README.md

 ![](https://github.com/pkmklong/IOS_CoreML/blob/main/start_xcode_3.png)

 <b>STEP 5.</b> Build a model UI
 <br>Next we’ll build a basic UI by modifying the <b>ContentView.swift</b> file.
 The code below sets up a UI to input house attributes and generate a price prediction.
 The key elements here include [stepper structs](https://developer.apple.com/documentation/swiftui/stepper) that enable user input (<i>lines 19–30</i>) and a call to our trained model to predict house price.
 Steppers are basically widgets that modify the [state](https://developer.apple.com/documentation/swiftui/state) of our house attribute variables (<i>lines 6–8</i>).
-A [button](https://www.simpleswiftguide.com/how-to-add-button-to-navigation-bar-in-swiftui/) on the navigation bar (<i>line 31–40</i>) calls our model from within the predictPrice function (<i>line 46</i>).
+A [button](https://www.simpleswiftguide.com/how-to-add-button-to-navigation-bar-in-swiftui/) on the navigation bar (<i>lines 31–40</i>) calls our model from within the predictPrice function (<i>line 46</i>).
 This produces an [alert message](https://www.hackingwithswift.com/quick-start/swiftui/how-to-show-an-alert) with the predicted price.
 ```swift
 import SwiftUI
 import CoreML